How to apply

 Board Review Sessions

-Board Review Sessions are resident-led sessions held as time allows during the IM Lecture Series and as part of Morning Reports.
+Additionally, as time allows, resident-led Board Review Sessions are conducted during the IM Lecture Series and as part of Daily Reports.

 Yale Outpatient Medicine Curriculum